Understanding the main available divorce types and the legal processes is crucial.

 Regardless of the type of divorce, both spouses should consult their solicitors.

-They understand contested divorce proceedings and the law around factors like financial settlements and child custody.
+They understand contested divorce proceedings and issues like financial settlements and child custody.

-This ensures that each spouse understands their rights and arrives at a fair and reasonable settlement.
+This ensures that each spouse understands their rights.
+It increases the chance of a fair and reasonable settlement.

-Solicitors can also help draft the divorce agreement, clearly stating the agreed terms.
+Solicitors can also help draft the divorce agreement stating the agreed terms.

-With solicitors involved, spouses are less likely to contest the divorce later if they feel the arrangement disadvantages them.
+With solicitors involved, spouses are less likely to contest the divorce later on.

-They are essential for contested divorces, where they argue your case before the court and negotiate on your behalf.
+They are essential for contested divorces.
+In these situations, they argue your case before the court and negotiate on your behalf.

 Mutual consent divorces vs. contested divorces